MouseLand/suite2p/README.md

 1. Download the [`environment.yml`](https://github.com/MouseLand/suite2p/blob/master/environment.yml) file from the repository.
 You can do this by cloning the repository, or copy-pasting the text from the file into a text document on your local computer.
 2. Open an anaconda prompt / command prompt with `conda` for **python 3** in the path
 3. Change directories to where the `environment.yml` is and run `conda env create -f environment.yml`
+4. Activate the environment with `conda activate suite2p'
-4. Pip install suite2p into the environment: `pip install suite2p`
+5. Pip install suite2p into the environment: `pip install suite2p`
 6. Now run `python -m suite2p` and you're all set.

 If you have an older `suite2p` environment you can remove it with `conda env remove -n suite2p` before creating a new one.